Cliffback/FlashGBX-macOS/README.md

 This is a shell script for compiling and updating FlashGBX on macOs, resulting in a "native" application that is also easy to update.

-The the resulting application, as of v3.36, can be downloaded from releases, if you don't want to bother with everything else.
+Precompiled binaries can also be downloaded from releases, if you don't want to bother with the script.

 FlashGBX official repo: https://github.com/lesserkuma/FlashGBX/